The department hosts colloquia regularly throughout the academic year. Click here to view the Fall 2016 Anthropology Colloquium Series Poster.

 Graduate Professionalization Workshop Series

 The Graduate Professionalization Workshop series aims to prepare graduate students for anthropological careers both in and outside academia.
 Workshops held as part of this series cover topics such as: writing grant applications, navigating the academic job-market, presenting and interviewing at professional conferences, academic publishing, and anthropological careers in health, development, museums, and consultancy.
-Click here for the 2016-17 Workshop Series Schedule.
+Please refer to the department calendar for event details.

 AGSU Medusa Symposium

 The Medusa Graduate Student Symposium (formerly known as the Medusa Lecture Series) is a forum for graduate students to present paper or reviews of their research.
-The schedule for the most recent event, held in March 2014, can be found here.
 This event attracted anthropologists from every sub-discipline across the University of Toronto, as well as from other universities.
-The 2016 Medusa Symposium will be held on March 3-4, 2016.
+The 2016 Medusa Symposium will be held in March 2016.
 The 2016 Medusa Call for Papers has been posted here.

 UTSC Centre for Ethnography Events